randomstring/FRC-Programming-Curriculum/Lessons/00-Lesson.md

 Next install the GitHub desktop software. <https://desktop.github.com/>

-To complete the installation of GitHub Desktop, you will be prompted to sign into your github accout.
+To complete the installation of GitHub Desktop, you will be prompted to sign into your github account.

 ### GitHub VSCode Integration